Last updated on September 4th, 2023

 USB outlets are all the same worldwide.
 They use around 5-15 volts, which is pretty tame.
 That means you can safely plug your e-cigs' USB cable or your Pod Vape's little USB charging dock directly into any worldwide USB port.

 When using a USB cable, use the one that came with your ecig kit!
 Not only is it the safe way to go, it will fit perfectly into your vaporizer as well as the USB outlet.
 Some vaporizers use plugs, others have magnetic connections.
-Others, like Apollo, have threaded connections
+Others, have threaded connections

 If you need another charging cable, buy it from the same place you bought your vape.
 There are lots of cheap cables floating around on the market.
 Many of them are not certified for use.
 Nor have they been inspected for quality.

 That said… no matter how many USB cables you have with you while traveling, you'll find there may be only 1, (or 0) USB ports in your hotel room abroad.
 If you're lucky to have one, charging can be slow.
 That's why people bring a USB power adapter.